GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 ## Funders

-@todo indicate DARPA's support and indicate if any other agencies contributed resources
+@todo abakst indicate DARPA's support and indicate if any other agencies contributed resources